 If you’re an undergraduate student, you can make a free appointment with an SRC Caseworker.
 Caseworkers can provide confidential assistance and support with student welfare issues.
 The SRC also employs solicitors that can assist undergraduate students with legal matters free of charge, including advice and representation.
-Call +61 2 9660 5222 during 9am to 5pm, Monday to Friday to make an appointment.
+Call +61 2 9660 5222 between 9am to 5pm Monday to Friday, Sydney local time, to make an appointment.

 The SRC also has a number of support groups that represent student interests and can provide you with additional support and resources.
 Find out more on the SRC website.